-4. Integrated weighting of lines
+3. Integrated weighting of lines

-PROVEN AND RECOMMENDED.
+Proven and recommended mitigation method.
 Should be used in combination with bird scaring lines, judicious offal management and/or night setting.
 Apart from the practical advantages of integrated weight (IW) longlines - superior handling qualities and practically inviolable - the IW longlines sink more quickly and uniformly out of reach of most seabirds compared with externally weighted lines.
 IW longlines have been shown to reduce substantially mortality rates of surface foragers and diving seabirds, while not affecting catch rates of target species (Robertson et al. 2002; Robertson et al. 2003; Robertson et al. 2006; Dietrich et al. 2008).